infinitiessoft/skyport/README.md

    By clicking on the function name within the tree view in the left-side panel, the right side of the Advance dialog will load the function settings and allows you to modify these setting.

           * `ThreadPool`:The threadPool on which the function is assigned to.
-          * `Delay`:The time to delay execution.
+          * `Delay`:A fixed period between the end of the last invocation and the start of the next(Caching only).
-          * `Timeout`:The maximum time to wait for function execution completely.
+          * `Timeout`:The maximum time to wait for function execution completely(Timeout only).

   7. Click **OK** to save the Profile.